SafarVitek/ScheduleGenerator/README.md

 # ScheduleGenerator

 ScheduleGenerator is a **C# console application** that converts a CSV schedule into multiple JSON schedules without collisions.
-The generated JSON is compatible with [kubosh.net](https://kubosh.net), allowing easy import into your timetable system.
+The generated JSON is compatible with [kubosh.net](https://kubosh.net) for visualization.

 ---